masternx7/MasterN/README.md

   [Theme 10](https://tmp10.theme.nd.co.th/)
   [Theme 11](https://tmp11.theme.nd.co.th/)

-*These projects were completed as part of my work in a client-based web development environment.*
+**These projects were completed as part of my work in a client-based web development environment.**

 Thank you for visiting my profile.

+*Last updated: 31/07/2025 — All projects involve slicing HTML, CSS, and TailwindCSS code by me.*